Moundridge USD district-wide lock-in caused by nearby standoff comes to an end

 MOUNDRIDGE, Kan.
-(KSNW) – A district-wide lock-in at Moundridge schools has ended following the surrender of a man who allegedly armed and barricaded himself inside a residence close to schools.
+(KSNW) – A district-wide lock-in at Moundridge schools has ended following the surrender of a man who allegedly armed and barricaded himself inside a home close to schools.

-The man locked himself inside the residence and refused to co-operate with law enforcement.

-The suspect was believed to be armed and Moundridge Police, Sheriffs, and Harvey County SWAT were called into action.
+The suspect was believed to be armed and Moundridge police, the McPherson County Sheriff, Kansas State Parole, and Harvey County SWAT were called into to assist the execution of the arrest warrant.

 Moundridge USD 423 was put on lock-in status district-wide at around 1 p.m.
 Wednesday as an extended safety measure.

-Harvey County Marshall’s called SWAT which arrived in an wheeled armored personnel carrier called a BearCat, prompting the suspect to surrender to law enforcement shortly after.
+When SWAT arrived in a wheeled armored personnel carrier called a BearCat, the suspect to surrendered to law enforcement shortly after.
+The ordeal lasted about one hour.

 Moundridge USD posted to social media that the local police department informed the school district that the situation had been resolved.
 Students were expected to be dismissed from school at a normal time.